twitchtv/igdb-api-python/README.md

 __IMPORTANT__

-This wrapper is ONLT compatible with the newest release (V3).
+This wrapper is ONLY compatible with the newest release (V3).

 ## About IGDB
 One of the principles behind IGDB.com is accessibility of data.
 We wish to share the data with anyone who wants to build cool video game oriented websites, apps and services.
 This means that the information you contribute to IGDB.com can be used by other projects as well.